Additive functionals of exclusion processes from non-equilibrium: A local replacement lemma

-The second inequality is easy to deal with.
-Choose $\delta=1/4$ and write $U_{1/4}(G)$ simply as $U(G)$ in the proof of this lemma.
+The second inequality \eqref{eqttwo} is easy to deal with.
+Choose $\delta=1/4$ and write $U_{1/4}(G)$ simply as $U(G)$ in the rest of this section.
 By Markov inequality, the left hand side of \eqref{eqttwo} is bounded by